-JEE Main Syllabus 2018 – The syllabus of JEE Main 2018 announced by CBSE, the exam conducting authority, must be followed by all candidates preparing for the exam.
-The JEE Main 2018 syllabus will be available for all the subjects covered in the entrance exam - Physics, Chemistry, and Mathematics.
-The syllabus for JEE Main 2018 will contain subject-wise topics and subtopics in detail, for both Papers I and II.
-The official JEE main syllabus is a very important component of the preparation package as it helps the candidate streamline his/ her preparation.
+JEE Main Syllabus 2018 – CBSE has announced JEE Main 2018 syllabus that must be followed by candidates preparing for the exam.
+JEE Main syllabus 2018 is available for all the subjects covered in the entrance exam - Physics, Chemistry and Mathematics; candidates can download the syllabus from this page below.
+JEE Main syllabus will contain subject-wise topics and sub-topics in detail, for both Paper I and II.
+The official syllabus of JEE Main 2018 is an important component of the preparation package as it helps candidates streamline their preparation.
 To begin with, it will help the candidate identify which topics are essential and which are not.
-Using the JEE Main syllabus 2018, the candidate can also figure out scoring areas as well identify areas that are a weak link and work on them.
-To be more effective in his/ her preparation, the candidate may also check out the question papers of previous years, and see how the syllabus and the questions asked in JEE Main converge.
-To help the candidate in this direction, the code-wise question JEE Main question papers of the previous two editions are included in this article.
-Read the entire article to get the complete details about JEE Main syllabus 2018.
+Using JEE Main 2018 syllabus, the candidate can also figure out scoring areas and identify areas that are a weak link and work on them.
+To be more effective in their preparation, candidates may also check out question papers of previous years, and see how the syllabus and the questions asked in JEE Main converge.
+To give edge to their preparation, candidates can also take JEE Main 2018 mock test, which is available now.
+Read the entire article to get complete details of JEE Main syllabus 2018

 JEE Main 2018 Syllabus

 Candidates seeking admission to B.Tech/ B.E. courses, have to appear in Paper I of JEE Main 2018, while those applying for B.Architecture/ B. Planning have to appear in Paper II.
 The syllabi of both the papers is different and are given in detail below.
 In case a candidate seeks admission to both the streams, the candidate will have to appear in both JEE Main Papers I and II.

 Download the official JEE Main syllabus 2018 by clicking here